 - Sexuality, Sexual Health and Relationships Education (SHARE) aims to increase the knowledge and skills of UWA students around the topics of sexuality, sexual health and relationships, and make them more aware of, and comfortable in accessing, the related on and off-campus services available to them.

-- Volunteering with the Health Promotion Unit can give you the opportunity to get hands-on experience in the development, implementation or evaluation of health promotion projects and programs.
+- Volunteering with the Health Promotion Unit can give you hands-on experience in the development, implementation or evaluation of health promotion projects and programs.

 We have a wide range of resources on a variety of health topics including alcohol and other drugs, sexual health and mental health.